rmx152/vce/enl/1 2/grammer.md

 				Verbs can be copular, transitive, or intransitive Auxiliary (primary) (modal) and Lexical verb
 			Finite v Non-finite (based on form)
+				Finite verbs are those verbs that agree with the subject and express the mood, tense, number and person.
+				 Non-finite verbs do not agree with the subject and can be used in the present participle, past participle or infinitive forms to perform different functions in a sentence.
 			Phrasal
 				These are verbs that change their meaning when linked with a preposition or adverb in a phrase that can’t be split eg. The salesman looked up the prices.  / I always looked up to her. /The baby has gone off her food.
 He is carrying on about it. (usage: some, but not all, phrasal verbs are colloquial)
 		Tense forms